Radio and Other Telecommunication Failures

 Primary reference(s)

 Dainty, A., D. Moore and M. Murray, 2007.
 Communication in Construction: Theory and Practice.
 Routledge.
+Accessed 19 May 2025

 Additional scientific description

 Efficient and effective communication linkages are critical prior to, during and following a disaster event, particularly among emergency personnel to assist with disaster response and recovery.
 However, failure of communication systems, whether complete or partial such as radio or satellites systems has caused inefficiency and delays in emergency relief efforts and response, which leads in turn to loss of life and preventable injuries.
-Failure of communication systems can cause catastrophic damage to human life and economic activities as people are unable to communicate with each other in a timely manner and with a good quality of service (Khaled and Mcheick, 2019).
+Failure of communication systems can cause catastrophic damage to human life and economic activities as people are unable to communicate with each other in a timely manner and with a good quality of service (Khaled & Mcheick, 2019).

 A notable example of radio and communications failure was caused by the 2004 Indian Ocean earthquake and tsunami: A magnitude 9.0 earthquake struck the west coast of Sumatra, Indonesia, generating tsunami waves with maximum heights ranging from 2 to 30 m, inundating the coastal areas of many surrounding countries.
 Although this event was the first global natural disaster where practitioners and the public mediated their experience of it through the internet, communication technology was not used to its fullest extent during the immediate response, which resulted in a lower delivery of humanitarian aid.
-The main reasons for the communication failure were the destruction of technology infrastructure, accumulated debris, and extensive flooding that affected the power systems and cabins that contain the base transceiver station (BTS) equipment.
-There were also other telecommunications limitations such as limited network coverage, lack of early warning systems, and lack of rescue equipment (Khaled and Mcheick, 2019).
+The main reasons for the communication failure were the destruction of technology infrastructure, accumulated debris, and extensive flooding that affected the power systems and cabins that contained the base transceiver station (BTS) equipment.
+There were also other telecommunications limitations such as limited network coverage, lack of early warning systems, and a lack of rescue equipment (Khaled & Mcheick, 2019).

-Key reasons for communications systems failure include: damage and/or destruction of communication system components; damage and/or disruption in supporting network infrastructure; and disruption due to congestion.
+Key reasons for communications systems failure include damage and/or destruction of communication system components; damage and/or disruption in supporting network infrastructure; and disruption due to congestion.

 Damage and/or destruction of communication system components is considered the most common and well-documented cause of telecommunications failures in recent disasters.
 Because of the time and funding needed to repair and replace systems, disruption caused by physical damage tends to be more severe and time-consuming to restore as it may require maintenance or replacement of complex hardware, particularly essential components such as cell towers or cables.
 The fragility of communication systems is due to the lack of a high degree of redundancy (Townsend and Moss, 2005).